-The repairs handbook (PDF 2018KB) provides information on which repairs we will carry out for you, as a council tenant, and which repairs you are responsible for.
+The Repairs handbook provides information on which repairs we will carry out for you, as a council tenant, and which repairs you are responsible for.
 If you are a leaseholder, you are responsible for repairs and maintenance works to your property (please see page 12 of the repairs handbook).

 Report a repair

 To report an urgent repair call 0800 393994 or 020 8498 8000

 If your repair is not urgent you can report it to firstname.lastname@example.org

 Work being undertaken inside residents’ homes will be suspended until further notice but we will not leave any resident without essential services.

 All exterior major works will be paused.
 All sites will be closed and made safe.

 Where works have been agreed, but not yet started, work will not start until further notice.
 Costs are not expected to increase.